Skip to main content

 Proprietary customer data is power.
 Power that can be used to retain customers, grow revenue and change monetization by following the same playbooks used by tech’s most valuable companies.

-Bruce Sinclair is Managing Partner of Digital Operating Partners
+Bruce Sinclair is Managing Partner at Digital Operating Partners

 The views expressed in this article are those of the author and do not necessarily reflect the views of AlphaWeek or its publisher, The Sortino Group